d-maurya/web/README.md

 # News
 - Awarded travel grant to attend <a href = "https://cods-comad.in/">CoDS-COMAD 2020 </a> <br>
 - Awarded travel grant to attend <a href = "https://www.kdd.org/kdd2019/">KDD 2019 </a> <br>
-- Awaeded travel grant to attend <a href = "https://icc.org.in/2019/">ICC 2019</a> and Won the <a href="http://icc.org.in/2019/best-student-paper-award/">Best Student Paper Award</a>
+- Awarded travel grant to attend <a href = "https://icc.org.in/2019/">ICC 2019</a> and Won the <a href="http://icc.org.in/2019/best-student-paper-award/">Best Student Paper Award</a>

 # Other Links
 - <a href="https://github.com/d-maurya/web/blob/master/cv_24june2019.pdf">Full CV </a> (Updated on 24 June 2019)<br>